Tunjii10/Sign-Language-Recognition/README.md

 ```

 ## Improvements
--Increasing the no. of steps
+-Increasing the no. of steps in training
--Using a better and different model